spreedly/iframe-tokenization-ref-impl/README.md

 # Build the Docker image
 docker build --no-cache -t iframe-tokenization-ref-impl .
 ```

+> **Important**: ONLY USE Non-Production values to test

 Once the Docker image is built, you will need these values:
-- `your_env_key`: Your Spreedly environment key, login to obtain. *ONLY USE Non-Production values to test*.
+- `your_env_key`: Your Spreedly environment key, login to obtain.
-- `your_access_key`: Your Spreedly access token or key. *ONLY USE Non-Production values to test*.
+- `your_access_key`: Your Spreedly access token or key.
-- `your_domain_name`: The domain for which you're generating the certificate, not enforced by us in any way, but helps keep things tidy (e.g., payment.example.com)
+- `your_domain_name`: The domain for which you're generating the certificate.
+This is not enforced by us in any way, but helps keep things tidy (e.g., `payment.example.com`)

 Here's a handy shell script to help you set things up, adjust as needed by your specific OS:
 ```shell